gabriel/GHUITable/README.md

 # Example Project

 The best way to follow and learn about `GHUITable` is by seeing it in action.
-Open the example project: [Example](https://github.com/gabriel/GHUITable/tree/master/Example).
+Clone the repo and open the [Example](https://github.com/gabriel/GHUITable/tree/master/Example) project.

 # Usage